 Here are a few tips for better empty fridge efficiency:

 2. Downsize.
-If your refrigerator is always on the empty side, downsize to a smaller fridge.
-If you find that most of your refrigerator is used to store sodas, beer, or other items that only need to be refrigerated for a few hours before using, this is a good sign that you can downsize to a smaller fridge and keep the overstock in your pantry.
+If your refrigerator is always on the empty side, downsize to a smaller one.
+If you find that most of your refrigerator is used to store sodas, beer or other items that only need to be cold for a few hours before using, this is a good sign that you can downsize to a smaller fridge and keep the overstock in your pantry.
 The sodas and beer DO help to create thermal mass, however, if a smaller fridge is a sore subject.

 3. Cook and eat at home more often.
-You will then have more food, more thermal mass, in y
+You will then have more food and more thermal mass in your fridge.